Why choose PureVPN

-The result is a VPN that will unlock your geo restricted content on the fatest servers based on where you are, so you can enjoy the highest quality video streaming.
+The result is a VPN that will unlock your geo-restricted content on the fastest servers based on where you are, so you can enjoy the highest quality video streaming.
 That said, BBC iPlayer fans will be let down as PureVPN failed to unlock that service in our testing.

 Customer support is another feature, with the ability to raise a ticket from within the client and get a response in half an hour, in our experience.
 Or you can use the website's live chat support right away.
 In our experience though, enquiring about an OpenVPN issue in Windows, the advice was basic at best.

 Split tunneling was a useful feature.
 This allows you to have the VPN working on certain apps and not on others.
 This is ideal if you want to appear elsewhere and be secure and anonymous for most tasks but want to remain open, say for your banking app.